Agave lechuguilla Torr.

 Agave poselgeri, Agave multilineata, Agave lophantha var. tamaulipasana, Agave lophantha var. subcanescens, Agave lophantha var. poselgeri

-Agave lechuguilla is the small succulent up to 2 feet (60 cm).
-Each plant consists of a crown bearing 20 to 30 thick, fleshy leaves up to 2 inches (5 cm) wide and up to 18 inches (45 cm) long.
-The leaves bend upward, have prickles on the margins and end in a sharp spine.
-At 10 to 15 years old, the plant flowers once, then dies.
+Agave lechuguilla is the small succulent that forms rosettes of 20 to 30 thick, fleshy leaves.
+It grows up to 2 feet (60 cm) tall.
+The leaves bend upward, have prickles on the margins, and end in a sharp spine.
+They are up to 2 inches (5 cm) wide and up to 18 inches (45 cm) long.
+At 10 to 15 years old, the rosette flowers once then dies.
 The flower stalk produced at this time is up to 12 feet (3.6 m) tall.

 How to Grow and Care

 Agave is not a difficult plant to grow.
 They're slow-growing and dramatic and will even thrive on a bit of neglect.
 If you're the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
 If, however, you're the type of person who likes to set it and forget it, and you have a sunny window, Agave might the way to go.
 Be aware that some of the large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
 They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.

 In general, Agaves do not need to be repotted every year.
 Most of the species commonly found in cultivation grow very slowly and will take a long time to outgrow their pot.
 It's also best to handle your Agave as little as possible since they do not like to be disturbed.
 See more at How to Grow and Care for Agave.